2022–23 Israeli Premier League

-The 2022–23 Israeli Premier League, also known as Ligat ONE ZERO for sponsorship reasons, is the 24th season since its introduction in 1999 and the 81st season of top-tier football in Israel.
+The 2022–23 Israeli Premier League, also known as Ligat ONE ZERO for sponsorship reasons, was the 24th season since its introduction in 1999 and the 81st season of top-tier football in Israel.

 Teams

 A total of fourteen teams are competing in the league, including twelve sides from the 2021–22 season and two promoted teams from the 2021–22 Liga Leumit.

 Maccabi Bnei Reineh and Sektzia Ness Ziona were promoted from the 2021–22 Liga Leumit.
 Maccabi Bnei Reineh was promoted for the first time in its history, Sektzia Ness Ziona returned after two seasons in the second league.

 Hapoel Nof HaGalil and Maccabi Petah Tikva were relegated to the 2022–23 Liga Leumit after finishing the 2021–22 Israeli Premier League in the bottom two places.